 It will always take a great deal of time and perseverance to deal with a habit that was a long time in the making.

-What Happens In Rehab St George?
+What Exactly Happens During Rehab St George?

-What should you expect in the first week of drug/alcohol rehab?
+What should you expect after the first week of rehab?

 Those who are genuinely serious about getting back their lives, relationships, families, and children, are the people who will get the most out of rehab.